 I hope you enjoy this lovely instant chia seed pudding recipe made with almond milk.

-- Blend again for 30 seconds-1 minute until all the ingredients comes together.
-If it stick to the side of the blender, you can stop the blender every 30 seconds, scrap down the side, and repeat until smooth.
-You can't over process it!
+Blend again for 30 seconds to 1 minute until all the ingredients come together.
+If it sticks to the sides of the blender, you can stop the blender every 30 seconds, scrape down the side, and repeat until smooth.
+You can't over-process it!

-- Taste and adjust texture and sweetness.
+Taste and adjust texture and sweetness.
 Add more almond milk, 1 tablespoon at a time for a runnier pudding.
-This may be useful if you replace the sugar free liquid sweetener by crystal sweetener (erythritol or monk fruit sugar).
+This may be useful if you replace the sugar-free liquid sweetener with crystal sweetener (erythritol or monk fruit sugar).

-- Store up to 4 days in the fridge in an airtight container.
+Store for up to 4 days in the fridge in an airtight container.

 This recipe is sponsored by Almond Breeze Made from the best California Almonds and I received a compensation to develop this recipe but note that I only recommend product I love and trust on this blog.
 Thank you.